-A minimum of 60 units of transferable credit, up to a maximum of 90 units (earned with a C- grade or better) from regionally accredited colleges or universities, documented on official transcripts from each institution attended (Transcripts must be mailed from the colleges or universities directly to APU.
-A maximum of 70 units may be transferred from a community college.)
+- 60 units or more of transferable credit, up to a maximum of 90 units (earned with a C- grade or better) from regionally accredited colleges or universities, documented on official transcripts from each institution attended.
+Transcripts must be mailed from the colleges or universities directly to APU.
+A maximum of 70 units may be transferred from a community college.

-A minimum grade-point grade-point average of 3.0 on a 4.0 scale in transferred courses.
+- Minimum 3.0 GPA on a 4.0 scale in transferred courses.
 Provisional admittance may be granted to individuals who do not meet this criterion.

 Applicants must submit: